tthuem/2019WS-SE1-Calculator/README.md

-# 2019WS-SE1-Calculator
+# 2020WS-SE-Calculator
-An example project to illustrate coding guidelines, version control, and design patterns in a software engineering lecture
+An example project to illustrate coding guidelines, version control, and design patterns in a software engineering lecture in Ulm